Kapil-bit/Web-portal/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

 You also need to install multiple python libraries in order to run the ML model inside the server.
-Install tensorflow, keras, seaborn, pandas, numpy, scikit-learn using pip install <libraries_name>.
+Install tensorflow, keras, seaborn, pandas, numpy, scikit-learn using pip install <libraries_names>.
+The virtual environment along with libraries were not uploaded because of large file sizes.